 Although ISAs are offered pursuant to an agreement with a third party, they are significantly different from the type of contract education described above because they must be open for the enrollment of all admitted students who meet established enrollment prerequisites.

 Because instruction offered under an ISA is eligible for apportionment, numerous standards for the conduct of ISA courses apply.
 Employees of the contracting party are often the teacher because they may have special expertise.
 The employees of the contractor are considered district employees for purposes of satisfying the employment standards for apportionment when meeting certain conditions, including as prescribed by California Code of Regulations, title 5 section 58058.

 ISAs are often mutually beneficial because of the shared instructional costs.
 Individuals with special expertise instruct the courses, and colleges frequently claim state apportionment.

 Questions arise as to whether districts have been fulfilling the requirements in order to claim apportionment for student attendance in courses offered under ISAs.

-- 1) Education Code, section 84752 - 2) California Code of Regulations, title 5, sections 58012, 58050, 58051(a) (1), (c)-(g), 58051.5, 58055, 58056, 58058(b), 58060, 58102-58106, 59114, and 59116. - 3) Student Attendance Accounting Manual and related advisories (including the "Addendum Concerning Academic Calendars, Course Scheduling, and Related Topics") - 4) Accounting Advisory FS 05-02, Revision of annual CCFS 311 Fifty Percent Law page to accommodate instructional salary expenditures for Instructional Service Agreements. - 5) Instructional Services Agreement Guidelines for Community College Districts and Public Agencies 2015
+- Education Code, section 84752

+- California Code of Regulations, title 5, sections 58012, 58050, 58051(a) (1), (c)-(g), 58051.5, 58055, 58056, 58058(b), 58060, 58102-58106, 59114, and 59116.

+- Student Attendance Accounting Manual

+- Instructional Services Agreement Guidelines for Community College Districts and Public Agencies 2015

+- .03 Compliance Requirement